-UKRAINE Title: Traces (Film stills) ARTIST: ALISA KOVALENKO, IN PRODUCTION FOR 2024 These film stills are glimpses into the powerful film Traces, a psychological multi-portrait film that sheds light on the harrowing experiences of remarkable women who survived sexual violence and torture during Russia's aggression in Ukraine.
-Their stories, etched with the deep scars of trauma, serve as a testament to the indomitable human spirit's capacity to find strength amid adversity and transform posttraumatic experiences into posttraumatic growth.
+UKRAINE

+Title: Traces (Film stills)

+ARTIST: ALISA KOVALENKO, IN PRODUCTION FOR 2024

 Traces offers a profound and unflinching exploration of the lives of these survivors, all of whom are part of SEMA Ukraine.
 These stills offer a glimpse into the courage, resilience, and unwavering determination of these women who refuse to remain silent.
-Their stories are not just records of unspeakable crimes but a testament to their commitment to truth and justice, as they bravely share their experiences to preserve their collective memory and advocate for a "Traces" better future. is emotionally stirring and vital work that reminds us of the strength that can from the darkest emerge experiences.
+Their stories are not just records of unspeakable crimes but a testament to their commitment to truth and justice, as they bravely share their experiences to preserve their collective memory and advocate for a "Traces" better future is emotionally stirring and vital work that reminds us of the strength that can emerge from the darkest experiences.
 It is not only about capturing the horrors of crime, but also about the path through pain and trauma to healing.